awersli99/bardcore/README.md

 ## Features

-- Hardcore mode selectable on the world creation screen.
+- Hardcore mode selectable on the world creation screen
 - Hardcore hearts
-- A spectator mode for if you die in your hardcore world.
+- A spectator mode for if you die in your hardcore world

+## Known issues

+- Some strings are displayed incorrectly in the GUI
+- There is no option to go straight back to the title screen on death

-*This mod may not be compatible with other mods and may have slight issues with texture packs*
+*This mod may not be compatible with other mods and may have slight issues with texture packs.*

-*Also most likely won't work on multiplayer servers*
+*Also most likely won't work on multiplayer servers.*